mAbduqayum/python-workbook/100_conditionals/132_quadratic_roots/quadratic_roots.md

 ## Task
 - Read coefficients `a`, `b`, and `c` from the user
 - Calculate the discriminant and determine the number of real roots
-- Display the number of roots and their values (if any)
+- Display the number of roots and their values in ascending order (if any)

 ## Quadratic Formula
 For equation `ax² + bx + c = 0`: